quentinLeDilavrec/Anoi/README.md

 # Hanoi
-a little game on anoi's tower
+a little game on Hanoi's tower